renatorib/react-powerplug/docs/components/Toggle.md

 ## Toggle Props

 **initial = false** *(optional)*
-Specifies the initial count state, must be an number.
+Specifies the initial on state, must be an boolean.
-By default, the initial count state is 0.
+By default, the initial on state is false.

 ## Toggle Children Props